darkhonor/ansible-role-vault-server/README.md

 ## Example Playbook

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Here is an example use of this role in for a system that is Internet-connected:

 ```yaml
 - name: Install and Configure HashiCorp Vault